-[Section inserted by s.
-2 of Act 5 of 2005 with effect from the 14th September, 2005.]
+[Section inserted by section 2 of Act 5 of 2005 - Amendment No. 17.]

 17 Protection from arbitrary search or entry

 (1) Except with his own consent or by way of parental discipline, no person shall be subjected to the search of his person or his property or the entry by others on his premises.